 Marte, Polanco, Bell HR; Bucs beat Indians for 11th straight

-CLEVELAND (AP) — Starling Marte, Gregory Polanco and Josh Bell each hit a two-run homer, and the Pittsburgh Pirates beat the Cleveland Indians 9-4 on Tuesday night for their 11th straight win.
+Starling Marte, Gregory Polanco and Josh Bell each hit a two-run homer, and Pittsburgh beat the Cleveland Indians 9-4 on Tuesday night for their 11th straight win.

-The Pirates routed the Indians for the second straight night.
+The Pirates beat the Indians for the second straight night.
 Marte homered in the first inning, drove in three runs and extended his career-high hitting streak to 17 games.

 Polanco homered and Corey Dickerson tripled in two runs when Pittsburgh scored five times in the second.
 Bell hit a home run in the fifth.
 The Pirates have homered in a season-high nine straight games, hitting 22 home runs in that span.